paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java.md

 The Java Buildpack uses the [BellSoft Liberica][liberica] implementations of the JRE and JDK.
 JVM installation is handled by the [BellSoft Liberica Buildpack][bp/bellsoft-liberica].
 The JDK will be installed in the build container but only the JRE will be contributed to the application image.

-See the [homepage][bp/bellsoft-liberica] for the Bellsoft Liberica Buildpackfor a full set of configuration options.
+See the [homepage][bp/bellsoft-liberica] for the Bellsoft Liberica Buildpack for a full set of configuration options.

 ### The JVM Version